emqx/cloud-docs/en_US/price/plans.md

 # Product Plans

-As a globally available, fully-managed MQTT service platform, EMQX Cloud can be easily deployed on popular public clouds, providing a tailored solution to meet your specific requirements.
-To better serve our users, whether you are individual developers or global industry leaders, EMQX Cloud offers three distinct product plans:
+EMQX Cloud is a globally available, fully-managed MQTT service platform that can be easily deployed on popular public clouds, offering a tailored solution to meet your specific requirements.
+Whether you are an individual developer or a global industry leader, EMQX Cloud provides three distinct product plans to better serve you:

-1. **Serverless Plan**: Provide MQTT services on a secure and scalable cluster that is charged based on usage.
-The service is entirely free for usage within the free quota, and supports up to 1000 concurrent connections.
+- **Serverless Plan**: Provides MQTT services on a secure and scalable cluster with usage-based pricing.
+The service is completely free within the free quota and supports up to 1000 concurrent connections.

-2. **Dedicated Plan**: Provide MQTT services on a dedicated EMQX cluster and comes in distinct service plans:
+- **Dedicated Plan**: Provides MQTT services on a dedicated EMQX cluster with different service plans:

-    a. **Dedicated Plan (Standard)**: Ideal for implementing MQTT services that require regular or typical throughput and concurrency scenarios in an independent setting.
+    - **Dedicated Plan (Standard)**: Ideal for implementing MQTT services that require regular or typical throughput and concurrency scenarios in an independent environment.

-    b. **Dedicated Plan (Professional)**: Provide a high-availability cluster that's designed for implementing MQTT services in production environments.
-It comes packed with advanced features, including real-time data processing, data persistence, message distribution, and VPC peer-to-peer connections (private networks).
+    - **Dedicated Plan (Professional)**: Provides a high-availability cluster designed for MQTT services in production environments.
+It includes advanced features, including real-time data processing, data persistence, message distribution, and VPC peer-to-peer connections (private networks).

-3. **BYOC**: Bring Your Own Cloud.
-Seamlessly integrate the EMQX MQTT server with your existing systems.
+- **BYOC (Bring Your Own Cloud):** Seamlessly integrates the EMQX MQTT server with your existing systems.
 Keep your data secure in your own cloud and manage it with EMQ's expertise.

 ## Feature List